CLF78/Midnight-Variety-Pack/docs/engine_class_patches.md

 ### Unpatched
 - 0x806462C4 - for printing CC text at the end of friend rooms
-- 0x80654EE4 - for writing the engine class into the RACEHEADER_1 packet
-- 0x80655310 - for writing the engine class into the RACEHEADER_1 packet (live view version)
 - 0x806FAEBC - something related to KartSound
 - 0x807399A4 - for initializing AiHolder (MORE INVESTIGATION REQUIRED)
 - 0x8073ADB8 - for obtaining the CPU speed/action data